ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ### Route Spoke and Transit to the firewall-router
 {: #vpc-transit-route-spoke-and-transit-to-firewall-router}
-Routing all cloud traffic originating at the spokes through the transit VPC firewall-router in the same zone is accomplished by these routing table routes in the spoke egress routing table.
+Routing all cloud traffic originating at the spokes through the transit VPC firewall-router in the same zone is accomplished by these routes in the spoke's default egress route table (shown for Dallas/us-south):

-Egress routes in spokes for the three zone configuration.
-If provisioning was done in Dallas/us-south it will resemble the following:

 Zone|Destination|Next hop
 --|--|--